Loading...

 Frequently Asked Questions

 We have an obligation to provide you and your neighbors with safe, reliable power.
-We're mandated by the Kentucky Public Service Commission to trim and remove trees on our electric circuits on a 5 year cycle.
+We're mandated by the PUCO to trim and remove trees on our electric circuits every four years.
+Our forestry work is done in accordance with our company's legal rights and responsibilities under Ohio law as a public utility.

-We use several licensed tree care companies, including Asplundh Tree Expert Company, Davey Tree Expert Company, Nelson Tree Service Inc. and others.
+We use several licensed tree care companies, including Asplundh Tree Expert Company, Davey Tree Expert Company, Nelson Tree Service Inc., Russell Tree Experts, Eocene Environmental Group, County Line Tree Service, Edko and others.
 All of our forestry experts are qualified to work around electrical lines and equipment.
-Please contact us at 800.572.1113 if you have questions about crews working in your area.
+Please contact us at 614.883.6987 if you have questions about crews working in your area.

 Welcome back!